Easy Delivery Co. Horror Guide: Secrets, Bunkers, and Tone

 What kind of horror Easy Delivery Co. actually is

-The official framing matters here.
 Easy Delivery Co. presents itself as a relaxing driving game set in a snowy town with “strange secrets” and a winkingly suspicious “definitely no secrets” tone.
-That is the key to understanding the game.
-The unease comes from what feels slightly wrong about the world, not from the game converting into a traditional horror ruleset.
+That framing is the key.
+The unease comes from what feels slightly wrong about the world, not from the game flipping into a traditional horror ruleset.

-That means the strongest horror-adjacent elements are environmental and narrative.
-You are moving through a once-lively place in bad weather, meeting residents who are deliberately framed as odd, and slowly discovering spaces and details that do not fit the cozy delivery-sim surface.
-If you want a clean label, “cozy horror” or “mystery horror-lite” fits better than full survival horror.
+So the horror-adjacent elements are environmental and narrative.
+You move through a once-lively place in bad weather, meet residents deliberately framed as odd, and slowly uncover spaces that do not fit the cozy delivery-sim surface.
+“Cozy horror” or “mystery horror-lite” fits better than survival horror.

 • Expect atmospheric dread more than direct threats.

-• Expect secrets, bunkers, and hidden interactions more than enemy encounters.
+• Expect bunkers, radio towers, and hidden interactions more than enemy encounters.

 • Expect the delivery loop to create tension through distance, weather, and preparation.